North Toronto Collegiate Institute: Sports

 North Toronto CI has 50 sports teams, in addition to multiple sports clubs and intramural leagues.
 Sports teams are classified as "major" or "minor", depending on the commitment levels required by the team.
 Students are not allowed to join two major teams in one season.

 The North Toronto CI's boys' varsity ice hockey team won the TDSSA championship in 2012, for the first time since 1994 and 1952.
 The North Toronto CI's girls' field hockey team won the TDSSA championship in 2005, 2006, and 2008.

 In the 2010/11, the North Toronto junior girls' basketball team won the City of Toronto championship.
-The TDSB Tier 2 senior boys' rugby league team has won the last two championships after undefeated seasons.
+In 2005 and 2006, The TDSB Tier 2 senior boys' rugby league team won two championships after back-to-back undefeated seasons.

-In the 2012/2013 season, The North Toronto women's varsity field hockey A Team won the Tier 1 conference championships, and moved onto the City Championships.

 On Tuesday, March 6, 2012, the North Toronto varsity boys hockey team won the TDSSAA City Championship and qualified for Ontario Federation of School Athletic Associations in Peterborough, Ontario.
 This was North Toronto's first varsity hockey championship since 1952 and first ever OFSAA appearance.